 The next thing you need to do is research these ideas using a keyword research tool, to determine if they will be usable.
 You want to use keywords with little competition to have success at ranking on page one.

-As you can see, the keyword “furniture” is much too competitive and should be avoided.
-It shows a keyword search volume of 707,930 average searches per month, which is great, but you’ll have to compete with 362 ranking web pages using that exact keyword.
+As you can see, the keyword “Furniture” is much too competitive and should be avoided.
+It shows a monthly search volume of over 700K, which is great, but you’ll have to compete with 362 ranking web pages using that exact keyword.

-The QSR is the number of websites ranked in Google with this exact keyword.
-The keyword quality indicator (KQI) also tells me it’s a poor choice with 0/100 chance of getting ranked.
+The keyword quality indicator (KQI) also tells me it’s a poor choice with a 0/100 chance of getting ranked.

 Which Keyword Tool Should I Use?

 There are many tools online for you to access.
 You would need to spend some time researching these tools to find one you’d like.
 For keyword research, you want a tool that provides you with the necessary metrics to make an informed decision.

 - The amount of competing web pages.